caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 (This factoring is possible because of the way matrix multiplication works.
 For a refresher on matrix multiplication, [this video](https://www.youtube.com/watch?v=OMA2Mwo0aZg) explains how to do it operationally, and [this series of videos](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) explains what it is actually doing.)

 $\mathbf{Q}$ is the instantaneous rate matrix -- it specifies the particular amount of change we expect over a short period of evolutionary time.
-But as we discussed before, we often want to know the probability of ending with a particular state if you start with a particular state and let it evolve along an edge of a given length.
+But as we discussed before, we often want to know the probability of ending with a particular state if you start with a particular state and let it evolve along an branch of a given length.
 Before, when we were keeping things as simple as possible, we used the exponential Equations \@ref(eq:sim-stay) and \@ref(eq:sim-change) for this.
-They took as input the overall replacement rate $\mu$ and the length of the edge $t$.
+They took as input the overall replacement rate $\mu$ and the length of the branch $t$.
 Now we want a similar equation, but we want to provide the rate matrix $Q$ rather than the single parameter $\mu$.
 Again we can just use an exponential function, and it actually has a much simpler form.

 \begin{equation}
 \mathbf{P}\left(t\right) = e^{\mathbf{Q} t}
 (\#eq:jc69-prob)
 \end{equation}

 Raising $e$ to the power of a matrix like this is known as matrix exponentiation, and it returns a matrix with the same dimensions as the matrix in the exponent.
 This new matrix $\mathbf{P}(t)$ is therefore also a $4 \times 4$ matrix.
 As for $\mathbf{Q}$ and $\mathbf{\Pi}$, and $\mathbf{R}$, each row corresponds to one of the four possible nucleotides (A, C, G, T), and each column corresponds to one of the four possible nucleotides (A, C, G, T).
-Each of the elements in the matrix is the probability of going from the nucleotide of the corresponding row to the nucleotide of the corresponding column over an edge of length $t$.
+Each of the elements in the matrix is the probability of going from the nucleotide of the corresponding row to the nucleotide of the corresponding column over an branch of length $t$.
 The diagonal elements are each Equation \@ref(eq:sim-stay), and the off diagonal elements are each Equation \@ref(eq:sim-change).

 Wow!
 This was a lot of work to write a really simple model in a much more complicated way.
 Now we can start to reap the rewards of describing this simple model in this form.

 ## Expanding the models

-The mathematical, statistical, and computational machinery above describes the evolution of one DNA site along one edge in a phylogeny (Figure \@ref(fig:sim-application)) according to a simple model.
+The mathematical, statistical, and computational machinery above describes the evolution of one DNA site along one branch in a phylogeny (Figure \@ref(fig:sim-application)) according to a simple model.
 In fact, this is the simplest possible model of DNA evolution, named JC69 after the folks who described it in 1969 [@jc1969].
 It is only one free parameter -- the rate of evolution $\mu$.
 It is highly idealized -- there are many important facts about DNA and DNA evolution that we deliberately omit.

 The simplicity of JC69 makes it a useful starting place to understand how models of DNA evolution work, but it is too simple to be very useful in practice.
 There are many other biological aspects of sequence evolution we might want to consider, including that: